 The following example from the Cuemath curriculum shows how the idea of units is developed by measuring the length of an object by placing smaller objects of the same size along the length of the object.

-With tasks such as above, students will eventually understand how units for measuring length are used.
+With tasks such as above, students will eventually understand how many units for measuring length are used.

 In addition to measurement of length, USCC also lays the foundation of data analysis quite early.
 The standards focus on engaging tasks such as categorizing objects in groups, counting and comparing the number of objects in different groups.